drakemax/crudApi3-products/README.md

 # crudApi3-products
-Thisd follows the crud tutorial: https://www.youtube.com/playlist?list=PLJetLDY7yKupm5WTx02ylh1I25rJLPvXe You need to link it to a firebase project with a Daabase & also initialise firebase Functions. functions/index. js - You need to add Project/Database details as per videos
+This follows the crud tutorial: https://www.youtube.com/playlist?list=PLJetLDY7yKupm5WTx02ylh1I25rJLPvXe You need to link it to a firebase project with a Daabase & also initialise firebase Functions. functions/index. js - You need to add Project/Database details as per videos